Skip to main content

 Direct link to Output format and limits

 Recordings are saved as Motion-JPEG AVI files.
-This format is encoded in JavaScript and does not require ffmpeg or native dependencies.
+This format is encoded in JavaScript and doesn't require ffmpeg or native dependencies.

 Default limits: